Boston Child Therapy: Professional Therapy for Children, Adolescents, and Parents

 Dr. Archibald Hart, dean emeritus of Fuller Theological Seminary’s School of Psychology, wrote that children today experience more change in their first year of life than people experienced throughout their entire lives only a few generations ago.

-Many young people struggle with a variety of challenges today--in relationships with parents or guardian, self-identity and sexuality and behavioral problems.
+Many young people struggle with a variety of challenges today—in relating to their parents or guardian, forming self-identity and sexuality, and/or experiencing behavioral problems.
 In addition, as a parent or guardian, you may find yourself dealing with one of the following situations.

 - You are struggling with parenting your child or children.